 Below you will find a detailed listing of the estimated fixed costs for each corresponding certificate or rating listed above.
 Fixed cost estimate for Commercial Pilot Certificate training assumes an existing private pilot with a minimum of 225 hours total time.

 Prices subject to Georgia sales tax and are subject to change without notice.
-Fuel prices change frequently - prices listed on chart accurate as of 04/2014.
+Fuel prices change frequently - prices listed on chart accurate as of 04/2019.
 Ask us for current rates.
-Cost listed for instructor assumes basic instructor for private pilot training, advanced instructor for instrument rating and commercial pilot training.
+Cost listed for instructor assumes basic instructor for Cessna training, advanced instructor rates apply for instruction in Cirrus aircraft.
 Instructor cost includes both flight and ground instruction, based on AAFC averages for the corresponding license or rating.
 Your costs may be higher or lower than the averages listed above.